Hypergraphs as Weighted Directed Self-Looped Graphs: Spectral Properties, Clustering, Cheeger Inequality: Introduction

 Our Appendix contains supplementary contents, such as trivial proofs and experimental details.

-\paragraph{Paper Organization.} This paper is organized as follows.
-In Section \ref{sec:preliminaries}, we introduce necessary notations and our definitions regarding hypergraphs.
+\paragraph{Paper Organization.} In Section \ref{sec:preliminaries}, we introduce notations regarding EDVW hypergraphs.
 In Section \ref{section: global}, we introduce our definition of hypergraph Rayleigh Quotient and show its connection with the Laplacian and NCut.
-Then, we propose our HyperClus-G inspired from such connection.
-In section \ref{section: cheeger}, we give complete proof regarding hypergraph Cheeger Inequality, then show the linear optimality of our HyperClus-G in terms of both NCut and conductance.
-In Section \ref{ap: algorithm analysis}, we analyze the complexity of our algorithms.
-Finally, in Section \ref{section: exp}, we prepare comprehensive experiments to validate our theoretical findings.
+Then, we propose our HyperClus-G inspired by such a connection.
+In section \ref{section: cheeger}, we prove the Cheeger Inequality of EDVW hypergraph, then show the optimality of our HyperClus-G. Finally, Section \ref{section: exp} presents comprehensive experiments to validate our theoretical findings.